Miltonly/Streets/Kitchen Court

 Comparable homes nearby

-Kitchen Court sits in the Walker neighbourhood, a position that makes the 401 the dominant commute handle.
-The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-For the Toronto commute, the Milton GO station is a 12-minute drive; the full trip to Union runs around 72 minutes.
-The street itself is a quiet court with no through traffic, so the road network handles the load without the noise of a busier corridor.
+Kitchen Court sits in the Walker neighbourhood, a position that puts the 401 on-ramp at James Snow Parkway within a five-minute drive.
+For those commuting to Toronto, the Milton GO station is a twelve-minute drive; the full trip to Union runs around 72 minutes.
+Mississauga and Oakville are each about twenty minutes by car, making this a practical base for the western GTA employment corridor.
+The court itself is a quiet cul-de-sac, so the street sees no through traffic.
+The road network handles the load without the noise that defines busier arteries.

 Schools and catchment